 TTM: trailing 12 months

-There are currently 11.9 million MEDNAX shares held short by investors – that's known as MEDNAX's "short interest".
-This figure is 3.6% down from 12.3 million last month.
+There are currently 8.2 million MEDNAX shares held short by investors – that's known as MEDNAX's "short interest".
+This figure is 32.6% up from 6.2 million last month.

 There are a few different ways that this level of interest in shorting MEDNAX shares can be evaluated.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against MEDNAX.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against MEDNAX.

 Find out more about how you can short MEDNAX stock.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like MEDNAX.